choosing a light

 Choosing the right head light for your bike these days can be a daunting task.
 There are a lot of different lights out there, for a bunch of different purposes.
 This Learn Stuff is dedicated to de-mystifying the jargon of the light industry.

 The first question you'll need to ask yourself when choosing a light is what do you want the light to do?
 Are you looking for a light to see with, or to be seen by motorists and other cyclists?
 Will you be doing 24-Hour races?
 How much do you want to spend?
 Do you want to use rechargeable batteries?
 A good starting point is our light finder.
 This helpful tool will provide you with a visual example of how much illumination each of our lights puts out.

 Halogen lights were the industry standard for many years.
 You no doubt had a halogen flashlight growing up.
 The bulbs have a tiny filament strung between two towers.
 When an electronic charge passes across the filament, it gets extremely hot, and reacts with a gas in the bulb (in this case Xenon) producing light.
 Halogen bulbs are cheap, rugged and the circuits are very simple making them easy to repair.
-They produce quite a bit of light as well.
 Their main draw back is their lack of efficiency.
 Quite a bit of heat is produced as a by-product of the light, and consequently, they will eat up you battery's charge quickly.
-We continue to make one halogen light: the 1200 light which runs on replaceable alkaline batteries.